This Halifax Man Thought He Just Had a Weak Immune System—Until He Started Hallucinating

-He thought his recurring fevers and pneumonia were a symptom of a weak immune system.
+The 36-year-old high school teacher figured his recurring fevers and pneumonia were manageable.
 Then he started seeing water pour from the ceiling.

 The patient: Jeff (name has been changed), a 36-year-old high school teacher

 The doctor: Dr. Volodko Bakowsky, rheumatologist at QEII Health Sciences Centre, Halifax